A Lord’s Supper Home Meal — A Method

 Since the publication of William Young’s book The Shack in the light of my own personal journey into the world of spiritual recovery (which I experienced in 2008).
 I found much in Young’s novel that paralleled my own experience.

-My friend, Bob Lewis, prepared a kindle edition of my reflections on this journey.
-It is now available on Kindle entitled: Meeting God at the Shack: A Journey into Spiritual Recovery.
+It is now available on Amazon entitled: Meeting God at the Shack: A Journey into Spiritual Recovery.

 For those who have read my previous material on God, faith and suffering (such as Yet Will I Trust Him or Anchors for the Soul), this book is a continuation of my journey.
 I think it is more profound and more mature than my previous writings on the subject.
 It is, nevertheless, still ultimately inadequate as an “answer” to the struggle of life, faith and peace in human hearts, including my own.
 Nevertheless, God offers peace even when there are no “answers”.